Posted on April 11, 2018 by Charlotte

 Welcome to the Spaceport ESA blog.
 This site will cover the activities at Europe’s Spaceport (also known as Guiana Space Centre or CSG), in Kourou, French Guiana, situated on the northern coast of South America.

 11 April, 2018.
 Post by Charlotte Beskow (Head of the ESA Space Transportation Office in Kourou)

 The last few days at the Spaceport have been more than usually eventful (in the proper sense of the term).
 On Thursday 5 April, Ariane 5 placed two important telecommunications satellites, Superbird-8 and Hylas-4, into their intended orbits (on its flight code VA242).
 It was a spectacular early evening launch and from my seat in the Jupiter Control Centre, I could both hear and feel the rumble of the powerful engines as Ariane passed.
 I have participated in many launches but each one is different and all are memorable events.

-Around 1966 the town had already grown to 3 000 and according to a news clip shown to us, the plan was to increase this to 10 000 inhabitants within two to three years.
-Already at the time it was an international place with workers coming from French Guiana, surrounding countries, as well as from Europe.
+Around 1966, the town had already grown to a population of 3 000 — and according to a news clip shown to us, the plan was to increase this to 10 000 inhabitants within two to three years.
+Already at the time, it was an international place with workers coming from French Guiana, surrounding countries, as well as from Europe.

-The rocket, just a sounding rocket, might have been smaller than the ones we launch today but the various difficulties and challenges to overcome were just as numerous and required as much creative thinking as the challenges we meet today.
+This first launched rocket (called Veronique), which was just a sounding rocket, might have been smaller than the ones we launch today.
+However, the various difficulties and challenges that had to be overcome then were just as numerous and required just as much creative thinking as the challenges we meet today.

-In the evening CSG staff were treated to a really nice party with truly European flavours.
-The effort of the party organisers (not to mention the caterers) was a small, but very visible (and much appreciated) symbol of this European Spaceport, situated on the northern coast of South America
+In the evening, CSG staff were treated to a really nice party with truly European flavours.
+The effort of the party organisers (not to mention the caterers) was a small, but very visible (and much appreciated) symbol of this European Spaceport.

 I hope you will enjoy it,